camunda-community-hub/camunda-platform-7-keycloak/README.md

 #### Features

+New in Version `2.2.3`:

+* Optional Keycloak Login Cache - helps you to minimize password check requests to Keycloak and thus improve performance.
+Not applicable in SSO scenarios, but useful e.g. when using External Task Clients with Basic Auth.

 New in Version `2.2.2`:

 * Optimized user / group queries when using single items in `userIdIn(...)` / `groupIdIn(...)` selections